harrellbm/Bookletic/src/lib.typ

 // This function creates a signature (booklet) layout for printing.
 // It takes various parameters to configure the layout, such as
-// margins, page numbering styles, content padding, and the content to be laid out.
+// binding margins, page numbering styles, content padding, and the content to be laid out.
 #let sig(
   page-margin-binding: 0in, // Binding margin for each page (space between pages)
-  page-margin-edge: 0in, // Edge margin for each page
   page-border: none, // Color for the border around each page (set to none for no border)
   draft: false, // Whether to output draft or final layout
   p-num-layout: (), // The layout of the page number
   pad-content: 5pt, // Padding around page content
   contents: (), // Content to be laid out in the booklet (an array of content blocks) ) = {
-  let wrapped-cont = ()  // Array to hold wrapped content let p-num = 1 // Initialize page number
+    // Begin processing given content into booklet format let wrapped-cont = ()  // Array to hold wrapped content let p-num = 1 // Initialize page number

     // Loop through the provided content and package for placement in the booklet
-  // We will nsert page number for each page before we reorder things for value in contents {
+    // We will insert a page number for each page before we reorder things for value in contents {
       let page
       let p-num-placement
       let p-num-height
       let p-num-value
       let page-number-box
       // Compose a page number box for this page if it falls within a defined layout for layout in p-num-layout {
         // Check if this is the right layout or not if layout.at("p-num-start") <= p-num {
           // If it is check whether we need to build a box or not if layout.at("p-num-pattern") == none {
             page-number-box = none
             continue
           }

           // Substitute alternative starting number if specified for this page number layout if layout.at("p-num-alt-start") != none {
             p-num-value = (p-num - layout.at("p-num-start")) + layout.at("p-num-alt-start")
           } else {
             p-num-value = p-num
           }

           // Build dimensions of box from layout definition p-num-height = layout.at("p-num-size") + layout.at("p-num-pad-horizontal")

           // Hold on to placment for use when building pages p-num-placement = layout.at("p-num-placement")
             let align-h = layout.at("p-num-align-horizontal")
             if calc.even(p-num) and layout.at("p-num-halign-alternate") {
               if (align-h == left) {
                 align-h = right
               } else if (align-h == right) {
                 align-h = left
               }
           }
           // Compose page number box
           page-number-box = box(
             width: 1fr,
             height: p-num-height,
             stroke: layout.at("p-num-border"),
             align(align-h + layout.at("p-num-align-vertical"),
                 pad(left: layout.at("p-num-pad-left"), text(size: layout.at("p-num-size"),
                 numbering(layout.at("p-num-pattern"), p-num-value))))
           )
         }
       }

       // Compose the page based on page number box placement if page-number-box == none {
-      page = pad(pad-content, value) // Page without any page numbers } else {
+        page = pad(pad-content, value) // Page without any page numbers } else if p-num-placement == top {
+        page = stack(page-number-box, pad(pad-content, value)) // Placing the page number on top explicit is necessary so that the page content does not overlap the page number box
+      } else {
         page = {
           pad(pad-content, value)
           place(p-num-placement, page-number-box)
         }
       }

       // Wrap the finished page content to the specified page size wrapped-cont.push(
         block(
           width: 100%,
           height: 100%,
           spacing: 0em,
           page
         )
       )

       p-num += 1 // Increment page number
     }

     let reordered-pages = () // Prepare to collect reordered pages let num-pages = wrapped-cont.len() // Total number of pages
     let half-num = int(num-pages / 2) // Number of pages in each half

     // Round half-num up to account for odd page numbers if calc.odd(num-pages) {
       half-num += 1
     }

     // We need a multiple of 4 half-pages to prevent the blank pages from being in the middle
     // This is because there are 4 half-pages per sheet. if calc.odd(half-num) {
       half-num += 1
     }

   // To reorder the pages we put a front page side by side with a back page.
   // And iterate until we reach the middle of the booklet.